Barriers to fitness: Overcoming common challenges

 - Vary the routine.
 Rotate among several activities — such as walking, swimming and cycling — to keep you on your toes while conditioning different muscle groups.

 - Join forces.
 Exercise with friends, relatives, neighbors or co-workers.
-You'll enjoy the camaraderie and the encouragement of the group.
+You'll enjoy the camaraderie and the group's encouragement.

 - Explore new options.
 Learn new skills while getting in a workout.
 Check out exercise classes or sports leagues at a recreation center or health club.